 The good news is that you will eventually figure it out.
 You will get into the groove of things and finally enjoy a nice routine.
 Your baby is your priority right now, I know.
 But do not forget about yourself.

-I’m going to share with you 30 new mom tips for the first 30 days home with baby.
-So you can get through it with ease, happiness and confidence!
+I’m going to share with you 30 new mom tips for the first 30 days home with a newborn.
+Newborn baby tips so you can get through it with ease, happiness and confidence!

 New mom words of encouragement